Rancho Cañada Del Oro Regional Trail Planning Project

 Saffron flowers bloom out of the ground

 As a fourth-generation farmer from a renowned saffron-producing family in Kashmir, India, Wasim Sahibzada carries a legacy of passion and expertise in saffron cultivation.
-This deep-rooted connection inspired him to continue his family's proud tradition when he immigrated to California, aiming to introduce this prized spice to his new community.
-As a public agency that protects working lands and supports local farmers, the Santa Clara Valley Open Space Authority was eager to help Wasim embark on his saffron farming journey by leasing him a one-acre plot of land.
-With this opportunity, Wasim seeks to bring the rich heritage of saffron cultivation to the Santa Clara Valley and share its unique value with the region.
+This deep-rooted connection inspired him to continue his family's proud tradition in the Bay Area.
+To help Wasim embark on his saffron farming journey, the Open Space Authority leased him a one-acre plot of land in Coyote Valley, just south of San José.
+With this opportunity, Wasim is bringing the rich heritage of saffron cultivation to the Santa Clara Valley and adding to the essential agricultural landscape of the region.

 A pile of saffron stamen or red threads